 On 11 July 2019, the Company entered into a loan agreement with IIFL Asset Mgt (Mauritius) Ltd. wherein the Company has agreed to grant a loan not exceeding a sum of USD 2,200,000.
-The loan carries yearly interest at 3.5%.
+The loan carried yearly interest at 3.5%.
 The loan is repayable anytime by the borrower but not later than the expiry of 12 months along with the interest due at the time of repayment.
+The loan was fully repaid during the year ended 31 March 2020.